 Comply with EU user consent policy

-If you select these ad technology providers (including Google and other bidders and vendors), they may use data about your users for the purposes of ads personalization and measurement.
+If you select these ad technology providers (including Google and other ad sources and vendors), they may use data about your users for the purposes of ads personalisation and measurement.

 - Click Download a CSV with revenue data to help you choose which ad technology providers to select.

 Note: The revenue data for ad technology providers is approximate and overlaps; multiple ad technology providers can be involved in a single impression.
 In those cases, revenue impact is double-counted across multiple rows.